Quarantine Service Availability

 We prioritize avoiding false positives over convenience.
 If Trunk is down, we'd rather your CI fails on a flaky test than silently passes on a real regression.
 You can always re-run the job once connectivity is restored.

 Trunk Analytics CLI does not cache quarantine configuration locally.
 Each invocation requires a successful API call to apply quarantining.
-This ensures you're always operating on the freshest quarantine state rather than potentially stale data.
+This means you are always operating on the freshest quarantine state rather than potentially stale data.